secluso/secluso/README.md

 ## Supported Cameras

-* Standalone camera: Privastead should be able to run on any Raspberry Pi boards that is capable of running its event detection pipeline.
+* Standalone camera: Secluso should be able to run on any Raspberry Pi boards that is capable of running its event detection pipeline.
 So far, the following boards have been successfully tested:

   * Raspberry Pi Zero 2W
   * Raspberry Pi 4

-* IP camera: Privastead camera can theoretically support any IP camera (or any other camera that has an open interface).
+* IP camera: Secluso camera can theoretically support any IP camera (or any other camera that has an open interface).
 The current prototype relies on RTSP and MJPEG support by the camera.
 The former is used for streaming videos from the camera and the latter is used for a custom motion detection implementation.
 So far, the following cameras have been tested: